 Turkey Frozen turkey breasts (white meat only).
 Season with olive oil, Kosher salt and pepper.
 Cover with foil and cook as directed on package, uncover and cook additional 10 minutes.
 Play with spices to get different flavors … cajun, lemon pepper, etc. This year I tried Private Selection Bold and Savory Poultry.

 Sweet Potato Casserole 6 sweet potatoes, baked 30 minutes at 400.
-Cut off ends, mash with skins, season with 2T cinnamon and 1t nutmeg Topping: 1T butter, pecans, agave, 2T cinnamon This still counts as carbs, but healthy carbs.
+Cut off ends, mash with skins, season with 2T cinnamon and 1t nutmeg Topping: 1T butter, 6 oz chopped pecans, 2t agave, 2T cinnamon This still counts as carbs, but healthy carbs.

 Green Beans Canned Italian cut green beans, rinsed in strainer to remove all the salt from canning.
 Season with Kosher salt, pepper and 1 squirt agave.
 If you like bacon, try Simple Truth bacon.